Corporate Training

 • Average watch time.
 If the video runs three minutes and average watch time is 1:40, you have a drop-off problem around the ninety-second mark.
 Look at that frame; that is where the script lost the room.

 • Drop-off curve.
 Where exactly viewers leave.
-Cornerstone, Docebo, and Absorb all expose this — use it to iterate the next version.
+Cornerstone, Docebo, and Absorb all expose this, and you should use it to iterate the next version.

 • Post-video quiz score.
 The single best test of whether the video actually taught something.
 Two to three MCQs tied to the behavior goal from step 1.

 • Repeat views.
-High repeats on a short video usually means it is being used as a job aid — that's a good sign, not a completion failure.
+High repeats on a short video usually means it's being used as a job aid.
+That's a good sign, not a completion failure.

 • Help-desk ticket volume on the topic.
 The lagging indicator.
 If the benefits video works, HR sees fewer "what is an HSA" tickets during enrollment week.